-Pentecost, the birthday of the church, is Sunday, May 31, 2020.
-At least part of what I wrote about Pentecost last year is even more true this year: The church isn’t a building; it never has been—it’s the people of God, filled with the Holy Spirit given to us in baptism… bringing light to dark places, mending and making, healing and helping, one conversation or small act of love at a time.
+Pentecost, the birthday of the church, is Sunday, May 23, 2021.
+At least part of what I wrote about Pentecost in 2019 is even more true this year: The church isn’t a building; it never has been—it’s the people of God, filled with the Holy Spirit given to us in baptism… bringing light to dark places, mending and making, healing and helping, one conversation or small act of love at a time.

 My friend Juniper has some great ideas for celebrating Pentecost at home.
 If you decide to take their suggestion and celebrate the birthday of the church with cake, I posted a recipe last week that you probably have all the ingredients for already.
 Another idea from Juniper is to make a “tongues of flame hat” and adorably, my husband made one last year and models it on video.

 I have a feeling that when we are together again in our beautiful, beloved places of worship, we’ll continue to imagine all kinds of new ways to be the church.
 Until then, take a deep breath.
 What we need is here.